davebshow/gremlinrestclient/docs/index.rst

 - A higher-level class :py:class:`GraphDatabase<gremlinrestclient.client.GraphDatabase>` that provides and object oriented API for creating and accessing nodes and edges.

+- A class :py:class:`BlueprintsGraphDatabase<gremlinrestclient.pyblueprints.BlueprintsGraphDatabase>` that implements the `pyblueprints`_ style API for easier integration with legacy systems.

 Releases
 ========